Photography has accompanied Fabian Boreck since childhood and is an important balance to his profession as a cellist in his free time.

 With a Certo Super Dollina II (ca. 1950s), he learned the basic photographic skills and techniques as well as the feeling for image composition.
 Nature and landscape always played a special role.

-Since 2012, he mainly photographs the landscapes of Germany as well as animals and architecture from time to time.
+Since 2012, he mainly photographs the landscapes of Germany as well as architecture from time to time.
+He became increasingly fascinated by the 6x17 panorama format that originated in analogue photography.

 Working with the Super Dollina II, which is now about 70 years old and still in use, has had a significant influence on the way he works with digital photography today: His aim is always to take a maximum of one to two shots of each motif on location, through careful and considered procedures.
 These are then finished at home with as little digital processing as possible.